philippe75004/philippe75004-Penetration-Testing-0-Homework-main/README.md

 - Bonus command to output results into a new text file named `zenmapscan.txt`:

-nmap -sV -oN /tmp/zenmapscan.txt 192.168.0.10
+- nmap -sV -oN /tmp/zenmapscan.txt 192.168.0.10

 - Zenmap vulnerability script command: nmap -sV --script=vulscan/vulscan.nse demo.testfire.net

 - Once you have identified this vulnerability, answer the following questions for your client: actually see screenshot, no findings but let's pretend XSS vulnerability:

-  1. What is the vulnerability: XSS = Cross_Site Scripting
+  1. What is the vulnerability: XSS =

+- Cross_Site Scripting

-  2. Why is it dangerous: Attacker can remotely execute scripts and accessing not allowed data like databases, usernames, password...
+  2. Why is it dangerous:

+- Attacker can remotely execute scripts and accessing not allowed data like databases, usernames, password...

-  3. What mitigation strategies can you recommendations for the client to protect their server: Output Encoding and HTML Sanitization for example, the variables should not be interpreted as code instead of text;
+  3. What mitigation strategies can you recommendations for the client to protect their server:

+- Output Encoding and HTML Sanitization for example, the variables should not be interpreted as code instead of text.

  *References: https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html
 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.